Arxan

-Arxan (Mongolian for "Hot Springs") is a county-level city in the Hinggan League of northeastern Inner Mongolia in the People's Republic of China.
+Arxan (Mongolian: "Hot Springs") is a county-level city in the Hinggan League of northeastern Inner Mongolia, China.

 Geography and climate

-Arxan is located in the northwest of Hinggan League, with latitude ranging from 46° 39' to 47° 39' N and longitude ranging from 119° 28' to 121° 23' E; the maximal north-south extent is 118 km, while the maximal east-west width is 142 km.
+Arxan is located in the northwest of Hinggan League, with latitude ranging from 46° 39' to 47° 39' N and longitude ranging from 119° 28' to 121° 23' E; the maximal north–south extent is 118 km, while the maximal east–west width is 142 km.
 It spans part of the southwest of the Greater Khingan Range.

 Due to the upper-mid latitude and elevation of around 1000 m, the climate of Arxan is a subarctic (Köppen Dwc), with strong monsoonal influence, severely cold winters and warm, rainy summers, and low temperatures averaging below freezing for eight calendar months; the monthly 24-hour average temperature stays below freezing for six calendar months.
 The monthly 24-hour average temperature ranges from −24.8 °C in January to 17.1 °C in July, and the annual mean is −2.31 °C. For much of the year, diurnal temperature variation is large and frequently in excess of 15 C-change.
 Nearly three-fourths of the annual precipitation occurs from June to September; however, precipitation is frequent year-round, with both frequency and relative humidity peaking in summer and there being a secondary humidity peak during the winter.

+Administrative divisions

+Arxan is divided into 4 subdistricts and 4 towns.